zlatko-michailov/abc/doc/ref/socket.md

 Interface        | [socket.i.h](../../src/i/socket.i.h)
 Tests / Examples | [test/socket.cpp](../../test/socket.cpp)

-__Note__: This medium is only available on POSIX systems where the BSD socket C API is available.
+__Note__: This medium is only available on POSIX systems where the POSIX socket C API is available.
-These are C++ wrappers around the BSD socket C API.
+These are C++ wrappers around the POSIX socket C API.

 `socket_streambuf` is a `std::streambuf` specialization that reads from and writes to a `client_socket` - mainly a `tcp_client_socket`, but possibly a `udp_socket`.